British Cemetery of Bahia: Protected status

 The British Cemetery was classified a state landmark by the Institute of Artistic and Cultural Heritage of Bahia in 1993, being registered that same year.
 After the British scholar, Sabrina Gledhill, initiated the restoration process with the support of Maria Clara Mariani, the site was restored in 2006 with funding from the State of Bahia and the Clemente Mariani Foundation (Fundação Clemente Mariani).
 Since then, the Saint George's Society has been trying to have it listed by the National Institute of Historic and Artistic Heritage.

 In 2008, the Saint George's Society, in a case heard by the Supreme Federal Court, was exempted from paying R$41,831 in property tax to the city of Salvador.
 According to the unanimous decision of the judges, non-profit cemeteries are exempt from taxes.
 In 2009, the British Cemetery hosted the opening of the Darwin in Bahia exposition.
 It marked the bicentenary of Charles Darwin, who visited Salvador during his Beagle expedition.
 Two of his travel companions are buried on the cemetery.
 In 2009, the Anglican Parish of the Good Shepherd legally separated from the Saint George Society, who has since administered the British Cemetery as a non-profit organization.

+On 6 July 2026, the Bahia branch of the Brazil-Japan Cultural Association (ACBJ-Ba) and the Saint George's Society unveiled a plaque in honour of Maeda Jurozaemon.
+The ceremony included talks by Sabrina Gledhill, Luiz Kobayashi, the author of Peregrinos do sol: A arte da espada samurai,and Fábio Costa, writer of the graphic novel Rocha navegável, inspired by Gledhill's research into Maeda's story.